n3ur0mancer/forstler-iot/README.md

 The "Heltec ESP32+LoRa+OLED case" was designed by Ornotermes, the files are also available on his printables account: https://www.printables.com/model/78782-heltec-esp32loraoled-case

-## The Bill of Materials (BOM)
+### The Bill of Materials (BOM)

-An overview of the used materials to build the IoT prototype can be found in the following spreadsheet: https://docs.google.com/spreadsheets/d/1dz7JD1OWfYzz5f2v8qW8TEdJs5A8Jh1jVMu9EAY6Yb4/edit?usp=sharing
+An overview of the used materials, tools and electronics to build the IoT prototype can be found in the following [Google Sheet](https://docs.google.com/spreadsheets/d/1dz7JD1OWfYzz5f2v8qW8TEdJs5A8Jh1jVMu9EAY6Yb4/edit?usp=sharing) bill of materials (BOM).

+## The Software Prototype

+### Prerequisites to get started

+Downloard the [Arduino IDE](https://www.arduino.cc/en/software/) and install the following libraries: